 - A1.
 This ISQC (UK) does not call for compliance with requirements that are not relevant, for example, in the circumstances of a sole practitioner with no staff.
 Requirements in this ISQC (UK) such as those for policies and procedures for the assignment of appropriate personnel to the engagement team (see paragraph 31), for review responsibilities (see paragraph 33), and for the annual communication of the results of monitoring to engagement partners within the firm (see paragraph 53) are not relevant in the absence of staff. - A1-1.
-Requirements for audits of financial statements that derive from the Audit Directive or the Audit Regulation are required by legislation to be complied with.3l
+The Appendix includes a list of requirements for audits of financial statements that derive from UK legislation which are required by law to be complied with.